lasyan3/gfx_pack/src/XenobladeX/Mods/readme.md

     > Regular presets of this mod only change the last step.
 So even if you select the "Gold quality" preset, you'll still get a silver chest if the game succeeded the step 2.
     > FORCED presets bypass the entire process, so that you'll be guaranteed to get gold chests, but the downtime is that **it can break some quests** which require you to loot key items that appear only in bronze or silver treasures!
     > **My advice**: only use "FORCED" presets for end-game farming.

+### Max mods
+- **Max Items**: Increase the maximum of items you can get to 999.
+- **Max Money**: Increase the maximum of money you can have to 999 999 999.
+- **Max Reward Tickets**: Increase the maximum amount of Tickets you can get.
+At BLADE level 1 to 9, the max is multiplied by 10.
+At BLADE level 10, the max becomes 99999.
+> Those mods must stay enabled or you will lose the extra items and money (let's say you have 320 000 000 money, if you load your game without the mod, you'll only have 99 999 999 money left).

 ### Music mods
 - **No Overdrive music**: Disables the Overdrive music (after some time using Overdrive a lot during battles, I missed the other musics, especially the one from tyrants).